zuluana/homeward-sdk/README.md

 #  Homeward SDK

 > *Simple Cross-Platform Shortcuts in React Native.
-Works with Expo Managed Workflow (no linking necessary)*
+Works with Expo Managed (no linking necessary)*

 Homeward SDK works by re-directing users to a web-app where they can then save shortcuts (including Deep Links) to their home screen.